ikanher/categorized-bookmarks/README.md

 App is running live at [Categorized Bookmarks](https://categorized-bookmarks.herokuapp.com/)

+There's an administrator account 'admin' with password 'admin12'.

 ## Description

 Aki is a computer enthuastic.
 He has never been happy with browser bookmarks, they have too little structure to be useful.
 He would love to have a better system.